creevey/creevey/docs/config.md

   title: 'MyComponent'
   parameters: {
     creevey: {
+      kind: {
         // You could skip some browsers/stories or even specific tests
         skip: [
           { in: 'ie11', reason: '`MyComponent` do not support IE11' },
           { in: 'firefox', stories: 'Loading' },
           {
             in: ['firefox', 'chrome'],
             tests: /.*hover$/,
             reason: 'For some reason `MyComponent` hovering do not work correctly', },
         ],
+      }
     },
   },
 } as Meta & CreeveyMeta;